 JOB SUMMARY STATEMENT:

-Velvet Drive Transmission’s Manufacturing Engineering will be responsible for all plant and outside processes that affect the quality, efficiency, and design of Velvet Drive Transmission products.
+The Technician will be responsible for supporting all plant and outside processes that affect the quality or efficiency of the products.
 This includes the implementation of 5S, Lean Manufacturing and Six Sigma.

 CORE POSITION JOB FUNCTIONS:

 Deliver documentation offering analysis and suggestions for correcting errors

 Operate equipment efficiently with a minimum of downtime to meet daily development objectives.

 Will work in a structured environment where activities are governed by written procedures and priorities can change daily

 Partner with R&D engineers to deliver exceptional development operational support.